audryhsu/obsidian-notes-published/notes/Linux Filesystem.md

 `proc` - virtual files system to run Linux [kernel](./Kernel.md) files `/root` - home folder for the root account.
-`sbin` - system binaries that are essential. usually used by super user `srv` - service files sintalled on your system
+`sbin` - system binaries that are essential. usually used by super user `srv` - service files installed on your system
 `sys`- info and configuration for the system
 `usr` - read-only user data
 - `usr/bin` programs installed by your linux , non-essential command binaries